Problem: Content marketing

 Supportive: You can project yourself as an authoritative brand that’s generous with its expertise by

 anticipating users’ questions and telling them things they didn’t know.
-But first, you have to make sure
+But first, you have to make sure you understand your users’ information needs.

 Specialist: Your content must come from within your information niche – the intersection between your